 - Sales tax – if sales of the corporation exceed $30k you must register for GST/HST and track sales tax spent and collected

 The nature of the above reporting requirements becomes more complex with the operational size of the corporation.
-(Tip: Regardless of your corporate structure to minimize accounting fees keep on-going organized financial records.
+(Tip: Regardless of your corporate structure to minimize accounting fees keep ongoing organized financial records.
 Avoid paying your accountant $100/hour+ to sort through your shoe box of receipts)

 A corporation requires a T2 annual tax return be filed in Canada with the CRA.
 This filing requires a set of financial statements along with other information about the corporation.
-It is a good idea to have an accountant prepare this filing to ensure accuracy and completeness of the information.
+It is a good idea to have an accountant prepare this filing to ensure the accuracy and completeness of the information.
 Depending on how well your records are organized and the complexity of the financial transactions this will cost at anywhere from $1,000 plus per year.

 Often I see small business owners of both sole proprietorships and corporations attempting to skimp out on paying professional fees.
 Having run my own small accounting business myself, and having provided tax planning services in an accounting firm, I understand the value of these services is often difficult to quantify or justify, especially considering the cost of professional fees.
-However, I’ve also seen situations where personal and corporate bank accounts have been frozen by the CRA for non-compliancy, or an unexpected tax bill cripples cash flow because these issues were neglected.
+However, I’ve also seen situations where personal and corporate bank accounts have been frozen by the CRA for non-compliance, or an unexpected tax bill cripples cash flow because these issues were neglected.
 There can be tax minimizing opportunities lost (such as tax deferral, income splitting and other deductions) by business owners when they fail to engage a competent accountant.
 Paying a competent professional can ensure a business handles these issues before they become massive problems.